 It protects you from further injury, prevents other people from suffering the same fate as you, and establishes the beginning of a timeline that is critical for any attempts you make to investigate the causes of the incident.
 Mark says from Gek Law, “The point at which you can notify the powers that be about your accident greatly depends on the type of work you perform, but the sooner is always the better.”

 The next thing you need to do is to seek medical care for your injuries.
-Regardless of the fact that if they were severe enough and you had to be transported to a medical facility such as a hospital or clinic, or you only needed a bandage to wrap up a strained wrist or ankle, medical care from professionals is critical.
-Nick harlovic with Kentons Law Office advises, “Never refuse any treatment, but don’t sign any paperwork from your employer.
+Regardless of the fact that if they were severe enough and you had to be transported to a medical facility such as a hospital or clinic, or you only needed a bandage to wrap up a strained wrist or ankle, medical care from professionals is critical. mark sank with Kentons Law Office advises, “Never refuse any treatment, but don’t sign any paperwork from your employer.
 Get the help you need from a medical professional.”

 Always be aware of the extent your employees will take to minimize your injuries and force you back to work.
 Once you are injured on the job, it sets off a chain reaction of events that are outside the power of you or your boss to control and you must be aware of your rights and the potential pitfalls.
 If your company forces you to continue to work after an injury, they can be held responsible for any further injuries you suffer because of it.